arangodb/docs-hugo/site/content/3.12/get-started/on-premises-installation.md

 menuTitle: On-premises installation
 weight: 40
 description: >-
-  Instructions on how to download and install ArangoDB
+  How to download and install ArangoDB for using it locally or self-hosting it on your own hardware
 archetype: default
 ---
 ## Installation